16egong/winter_research/README.md

 docker-compose down
 ```

-Check the permissions of the database and potentially change them
+(Optional) Check the permissions of the database and potentially change them
 ```bash
 chmod 764 trial_1_0.db
 ```